Connecticut • 2026 Tax Year • Updated March 1, 2026

 What is the Connecticut Tri-Share Pilot Program?

-The Tri-Share Child Care Pilot Program is an active program in Eastern Connecticut run by the Office of Early Childhood.
+The Tri-Share Child Care Pilot Program is an active program in New London County (established under HB 5002), run by the Office of Early Childhood.
 Under this program, child care costs are split three ways: 1/3 Employer, 1/3 Employee, 1/3 State.
-This is often more valuable than the 5% tax credit for eligible employers in the pilot region.
+This can be combined with the 25% state credit and the federal 45F credit for eligible employers.

 Can I claim both the federal 45F and the Connecticut credit?

 Yes.
-You can apply the federal 45F credit (40-50%) to your qualified expenses, and then apply the Connecticut 5% credit to further reduce your tax liability.
-The federal credit provides the bulk of the savings.
+Yes.
+You can apply the federal 45F credit (40-50%) to your qualified expenses, and then apply the Connecticut 25% credit to further reduce your tax liability.
+Together, these credits can cover 62-75% of your child care investment.

 Is the Tri-Share program available statewide?

-Currently, the Tri-Share Pilot is only available in Eastern Connecticut.
-If you're located in Hartford, Fairfield, or New Haven counties, you would rely on the 5% tax credit plus the federal 45F credit.
+Currently, the Tri-Share Pilot is only available to employers with a physical facility in New London County (per HB 5002).
+If you're located in Hartford, Fairfield, or New Haven counties, you would rely on the 25% state credit plus the federal 45F credit.
 Check with the Connecticut Office of Early Childhood for updates on program expansion.

 How do I find a licensed child care provider in Connecticut?